Pretraining a Foundation Model for Small-Molecule Natural Products: Results and Discussion

 \subsection{Overiew of NaFM}

-NaFM is a pre-training framework specifically designed for natural products.
-This framework integrates two novel pre-training tasks: scaffold-subgraph reconstruction and scaffold-aware contrastive learning.

-Fig.~\ref{fig: main}(b) shows the details of scaffold-subgraph reconstruction.
-Basically, we consider a molecular graph where each node corresponds to an atom and each edge denotes a chemical bond connecting the atoms.
-During graph masking, we exclusively employ a subgraph masking strategy, and in addition to masking atom and bond information, we introduce the masking of topological information.
-Many natural product scaffolds feature unique polycyclic structures, with atom connectivity being more intricate and complex compared to synthetic molecules.
-To address this, masking the topological information not only enriches the information learned by the model but also increases the challenge of reconstructing atom and bond information.
-To further focus the model’s attention on the scaffold, we apply subgraph mask specifically to the scaffold portion of the molecular graph.
+NaFM is a pre-training framework tailored for natural products, integrating two tasks: scaffold–subgraph reconstruction and scaffold-aware contrastive learning.
+As illustrated in Fig.~\ref{fig: main}(b), scaffold–subgraph reconstruction employs a subgraph masking strategy that extends beyond atom and bond masking to include topological information.
+Because natural product scaffolds often exhibit complex polycyclic architectures with intricate atom connectivity, masking topology both enriches the learned representation and increases the reconstruction difficulty.
+To further emphasize scaffold features, the subgraph mask is applied specifically to the scaffold region of each molecular graph.

 In contrastive learning, transformed objects originating from the same data points are treated as positive samples, while those derived from different objects are treated as negative samples.
-Although this approach is effective in traditional data forms like images, its application to molecular data, particularly natural products, presents challenges.
+Although this approach is effective in traditional data forms like images, its application to molecular data, particularly NPs, presents challenges.
 This complexity arises because substructures from the same molecule can exhibit significant differences after augmentation, while different molecules may share identical substructures.
-Our goal is to obtain pre-trained models capable of producing effective structural representations; however, potential mislabeling may lead to suboptimal model performance.
-Due to the inherent information in natural product scaffolds, such as biological origin, biosynthesis, classification, and bioactivity, we incorporate scaffold similarity into contrastive learning to guide the model in distinguishing between different negative samples.
-That is to say, representations are pushed away based on whether they belong to a similar biosynthesis pathway.
+To address potential mislabeling and accommodate the unique characteristics of natural products, we incorporate scaffold similarity as a soft weight, guiding the model to distinguish negative samples based on biosynthetic relationships.